-Scrum patterns evolved from earlier work on organizational patterns and particularly from the book, Organizational Patterns of Agile Software Development, written by James “Cope” Coplien and Neil Harrison in July 2004.
+Scrum patterns evolved from earlier work on organizational patterns and particularly from the book, Organizational Patterns of Agile Software Development, written by James “Cope” Coplien and Neil Harrison and published in July 2004.
 That book built on a long legacy of patterns of organizational form, the most noteworthy of which may be Kroeber’s classic anthropology texts, .
 The Organizational Patterns book also built on several earlier publications by the same authors dating back to 1993.
-Nonaka notes that the early publication of these works at a pattern conference was a development intermediary to his work and Scrum, and Jeff Sutherland — the co-inventor of Scrum — has repeatedly pointed out the role that the patterns played as one of the inputs to early Scrum.
+Nonaka notes that the early publication of these works at a pattern conference was a development intermediary to his work and Scrum, and Jeff Sutherland — the co-creator of Scrum — has repeatedly pointed out the role that the patterns played as one of the inputs to early Scrum.
 There have been Scrum patterns as long as there have been organizational patterns (certainly as regards the works of the past 25 years), and this book gives them a proper framing and suitably named ties to the Scrum framework.

 It started with a group that would come to be known as The Hillside Group, which launched the software pattern discipline at its first meeting in Colorado in August, 1993.
 The group was inspired by the work of a building architect, Christopher Alexander, about the theory of design.
 Alexander’s many books (e.g., , , ) were the primary inspiration for the use of the pattern form in the software community and are the main foundation of late-20th century pattern design theory.
 The Hillside Group brought this thinking into the software community.
 The Scrum patterns that evolved into this book would strive to retain the central tenets of Alexandrian patterns such as generativity, pattern languages, emergence, and the centrality of geometry and form, in addition to being a way of presenting expert knowledge.